-In this article we will explain how you can use a leaderboard widget in your Articulate Storyline or Adobe Captivate learning module.
+In this article, we will explain how you can use a leaderboard widget in your Articulate Storyline or Adobe Captivate learning module.

 There are many reasons for an instructional designer to include a leaderboard in the learning module.
-Incorporating a leaderboard in your training allows to create a friendly competition, identify top performers, keep a record of the learners’ scores, and more.
+Incorporating a leaderboard in your training allows you to create a friendly competition, identify top performers, keep a record of the learners’ scores, and more.
 Among all possible reasons, friendly competition for the highest score is considered the main benefit of a leaderboard.
 It can motivate your staff to better participate in the training, pay attention, and do their best with the tests and quizzes.

 While the benefits of using a leaderboard in elearning are undisputed, the process of adding it to the module is somewhat unclear if not confusing for most elearning developers.
-After all, nether Articulate Storyline nor Adobe Captivate offer the native tools to support storyboards.
+After all, nether Articulate Storyline nor Adobe Captivate offers the native tools to support storyboards.
 Nevertheless, elearning developers have found various ways to make this happen.
 Unfortunately, all approaches that existed until recently required advanced programming techniques as well as access to a remote server, which meant that only a limited number of learning professionals have been able to utilize leaderboards in elearning.

 - You design your leaderboard in Stencil web editor at cluelabs.com.

 - To write new entries to the leaderboard, you create corresponding variables in your authoring tool (Storyline or Captivate).